chouchouiio/Chouchouiio.github.io/_pages/about.md

 Obtained 3 Software Copyrights and 3 Invention/Utility Model Patents

-Published 3 SCI/EI papers as the first author (with a cumulative impact factor of 10+)
+Published 3 SCI/EI papers and 2 as the first author (with a cumulative impact factor of 10+)

 **Honorary Titles** (over 10 titles)